METEO 3 Lesson 11 Images

 Text description of the Brazilian city of Fortaleza image.

 The image depicts a map highlighting the northern part of South America, with a focus on Brazil and the surrounding countries.
 The map features green land masses and a light blue ocean labeled "Atlantic Ocean" on the right side.
 Major cities are marked with black stars, and country names are in uppercase black letters.
-A red dot with the label "Fortaleza" marks a specific location in northeastern Brazil.
+A red dot with the label "Fortaleza" marks a specific location in northeastern Brazil along the coast, the main focus of the map.
 Longitude and latitude lines are visible, with markings every 5 degrees.
 An inset map at the bottom left shows a broader view of South America, with Brazil highlighted, and a red rectangle indicating the zoomed-in section.

 Subtropical Highs